chrplr/PCBS/README.md

 In a lexical decision experiment, a string of characters is flashed at the center of the screen and the participant has to decide if it is  real word or not, indicating his/her decision by pressing a left or right button.
 Reaction time is measured from the word onset, providing an estimate of the speed of word recognition.

-   * Using [lexical-decision/select-words-from-lexique.py] as an example, select 20 high frequency nouns, 20 low frequency nouns, 20 high frequency verbs and 20 low frequency verbs, from Lexique382.txt (which can be download from <http://www.lexique.org>).They must all have a length of 5 to 8 characters.
+   * Using [lexical-decision/select-words-from-lexique.py] as an example, select 20 high frequency nouns, 20 low frequency nouns, 20 high frequency verbs and 20 low frequency verbs, from Lexique382.txt --- from <http://www.lexique.org/public/Lexique382.zip>.They must all have a length of 5 to 8 characters.
    * generate 50 pseudowords using either [Lexique tools](http://www.lexique.org/toolbox/toolbox.pub/) or  [Wuggy](http://crr.ugent.be/programs-data/wuggy)
    * Program a lexical decision using expyriment.
    * Run it and compute the average decision times using pandas